 Disengaging and Locking Turning Gear

-Once the engine has completed one full revolution and any fluid leaks have been addressed, the turning gear must be disengaged and locked in the "OUT" position.
-This step ensures that the turning gear is not inadvertently engaged during engine start-up, which could lead to severe damage.
-After disengaging the turning gear, the "Turning Gear Engaged" indicator lamp should be extinguished, confirming that the turning gear is no longer active.
-Interlocks are in place to prevent engine start if the turning gear is still engaged, maintaining safe operating conditions.
+After the engine has completed a full revolution and any fluid leaks have been resolved, the turning gear must be disengaged and secured in the "OUT" position.
+This action prevents accidental engagement of the turning gear during engine start-up, which could cause significant damage.
+Once the turning gear is disengaged, the "Turning Gear Engaged" indicator lamp should turn off, indicating that the turning gear is inactive.
+Interlocks are installed to prevent engine start if the turning gear remains engaged, ensuring safe operation.

 Slow Turning the Engine on Starting Air (Blow Through)